 Linear Regression Slope Technical Analysis & Linear Regression Slope Signals

-This Indicator calculates this value and updates it for each price candle loaded in the trading price chart.
+This indicator computes the value and refreshes it for each new candle on the chart.

-The Indicator is calculated from the Linear Regression Technical Indicator.
-The linear regression plots the trend of the trading price chart over a given duration of time and this trend is determined by plotting a Linear Regression Trendline using "least squares fit" method.
-The slope of this trendline is then calculated & this forms the linear regression.
+The tool is figured out from the Linear Regression Indicator.
+Linear regression plots the trend of the trading price chart over a set time, and this trend is found by plotting a Linear Regression Trendline using the "least square fit" way.
+The direction of this trend-line is then worked out, and this is the linear regression.

 Linear Regression Slope

-The slope values are then smoothed by multiplying the raw slope indicator values by 100 and then dividing this value by the trading price
+Smooth the slope values by multiplying raw slope indicator numbers by 100.
+Then divide by the trading price.

 Linear Slope Regression = (raw value of slope * 100 / price).

-Stock Technical Analysis & How to Generate Signals
+Stock Technical Analysis and How to Generate Trading Signals

 - If the smoothing out of the slope is 0.30, then the regression line is rising and adjusting at a rate of 0.30% for every candlestick.

-- If the smoothing out of the slope of -0.30, then the regression line is going down & adjusting at a rate of -0.30% for every candlestick.
+- If the smoothing out of the slope of -0.30, then the regression line is going downward and adjusting at a rate of -0.30% for every candlestick.

-The regression slope is displayed as a bi-color histogram that oscillates above and below the zero center line.
-The centerline that is used to generate signals is set at 0 level mark.
+The regression slope shows up as a two-color histogram, moving above and below the zero line.
+The centerline for signals sits right at zero.

 - A rising slope (greater than the previous value of 1 candlestick ago) is displayed in the Blue/Upwards Slope color,